asynkron/protoactor-website/hugo/content/docs/cluster/intro/clusterintro.md

 ### Passivation
 Once the grain is initialized by activation, the grain always exists because of the nature of the virtual actor.
 This, however, is not ideal in terms of limited server resources.
 Proto.actor lets a developer specify a timeout interval, where the grain terminates itself when this interval passes after the last message reception time.

-### Grain
-With virtual actor model, an actor is specifically called a “grain.”
-However, the implementation of the grain is quite the same as any other actor.
-A notable difference is that proto.actor automatically spawns the grain on the initial message reception.

 ### Kind
 To explicitly state which node is capable of providing what types of grains, a developer needs to register the “kind” on cluster membership initiation.
 By registering the mapping of a kind and a corresponding grain construction function, the cluster provider knows the node is capable of hosting a set of grains, and the client can compute to which node it must send an activation request.